Bengaluru Traffic: A Daily Near-Death Experiment

 Tomorrow, one of them will kill someone.

-What if we intervened before that happened?
+So what if we intervened before that happened?

 Imagine a government-run unit whose only job is to neutralize dangerous impatience on the road — not by fines, not by force, but by lawful obstruction.